What to Look for in a Curriculum

 Let’s stay connected!
 Join the Life + Homeschool group on Facebook where I connect one-on-one with my followers!

 K Primer Language Arts Course…

-Before using this curriculum, I had been homeschooling my preschooler with all the things and I was completely overwhelmed.
-I was way over complicating the entire preschool thing.
+Before starting this curriculum, I had been teaching pre-k using all the things and I was completely overwhelmed!

 Needless to say, The Good and the Beautiful K Primer was a welcomed change for us!

 Seriously, this was a huge deal for me!